freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-projects/metric-imperial-converter.md

 };
 ```

-I can GET /api/convert with a single parameter containing an accepted number and unit and have it converted.
+You can `GET` /api/convert with a single parameter containing an accepted number and unit and have it converted.
 (Hint: Split the input by looking for the index of the first character which will mark the start of the unit)

 ```js
 ```

-I can convert `'gal'` to `'L'` and vice versa.
+You can convert `'gal'` to `'L'` and vice versa.
 (1 gal to 3.78541 L)

 ```js
 async getUserInput => {